Why So Many Conditions Trace Back to Inflammation

 Current research suggests that 70–90 percent of chronic diseases involve inflammation as either a primary cause or a sustaining factor.
 These include cardiovascular disease, autoimmune disorders, arthritis, neurodegenerative conditions, diabetes, and many forms of chronic pain related to injury, illness, and even stress.
 In these cases, inflammation does not remain confined to a single organ or joint; it influences how multiple systems communicate, adapt, and function over time.

-One reason inflammation appears across so many different conditions is that it tends to produce a familiar set of downstream effects in the body, even when the diagnosis itself is very different.
+A Common Physiological Pattern: One reason inflammation appears across so many different conditions is that it tends to produce a familiar set of downstream effects in the body, even when the diagnosis itself is very different.
 Though symptoms may vary, many disease states share similar underlying physiology:

 Localized irritation of connective tissues